faraway1nspace/BayesCMR_workshop/README.md

 PART 6: POPAN and Model-Selection
 ---------------------------------
 This section revisits the simple three-state POPAN model, using data from [Hunt et al](http://www.int-res.com/abstracts/esr/v32/p71-88/).
-Part 1 of the lecture ([popan.pdf](./PART6_POPAN/popan.pdf)) discusses POPAN in detail, whereas Part 2 of the lecture ([popan2.pdf](./PART6_POPAN/popan2.pdf)) addresses Bayesian model selection according to a philosophical positions: predictive criteria (such the WAIC) versus athe prequentialist/Bayes Factor criteria.
+Part 1 of the lecture ([popan.pdf](./PART6_POPAN/popan.pdf)) discusses POPAN in detail, whereas Part 2 of the lecture ([popan2.pdf](./PART6_POPAN/popan2.pdf)) addresses Bayesian model selection according to two philosophical positions: predictive criteria (such the WAIC) versus athe prequentialist/Bayes Factor approach.
 See the R file `R_popan.R`.

+**Key concepts and techniques**:
+- parameter-expansion and data-augmentation
+- pseudo-individuals
+- derivatives (population abundance, births, etc.)
+- Watanabe-Akaike Information Criterion (WAIC) for minimizing a predictive loss
+- The marginal likelihood and Bayes Factors for finding the highest posterior model

 PART 7: Pollock's Closed Robust Design, and Hierarchical Bayes
 --------------------------------------------------------------